Live Loudest at the Budokan '91

-Live Loudest at the Budokan '91 is the eight live album by the Japanese heavy metal band Loudness.
+Live Loudest at the Budokan '91 is the eighth live album by the Japanese heavy metal band Loudness.
 It was released at the end of 2009 as a package of a CD and a DVD, with recordings and footage from a concert held in Tokyo Budokan during the 1991 tour to promote the On the Prowl album, with Mike Vescera on vocals.